Last Updated on February 12, 2026 by George Pavlopoulos

 From Sóller to Port de Sóller by tram

-Although it might seem like a very touristic itinerary for some people, the truth is that the Tren de Sóller is a wonderful experience.
+Although it might seem like a very touristy itinerary to some, the truth is that the Tren de Sóller is a wonderful experience.
 Traveling aboard an old-fashioned train that runs through fields, valleys, and mountains is something unique.
-Plus, the fact that the ride takes place on an island it’s something that adds some extra value to the whole experience.
+Plus, the fact that the ride takes place on an island adds extra value to the whole experience.

-If you are visiting Mallorca -and more specifically, Palma- it’s definitely one of the things to do.
-I would say that the best deal is to buy the return ticket, which includes the ride for the tram in the price.
+If you’re visiting Mallorca, particularly Palma, it’s definitely worth doing.
+I would say the best deal is to buy the return ticket, which includes the tram ride.
 Check the schedule here and make sure not to miss the last train to Palma.
 It usually runs before 7 pm.
 Otherwise, you might have to spend the night in Sóller.

-If you are more into organized tours, then there are some options as well.
-There’s a long 8-hours tour that does some sightseeing in Palma and also visits Soller by train.
-I didn’t use it but feel free to check it out if this sounds more something interesting to you.
+If you prefer organized tours, there are some options available as well.
+There’s an 8-hour tour that includes sightseeing in Palma and a train ride to Soller.
+I didn’t use it, but feel free to check it out if this sounds more interesting to you.
 It’s a certified tour and has loads of positive reviews.
 Check the tour to Soller here.

 Mallorca’s landscape is outstanding.
-For the ones that have just a few days to spend in Mallorca, the Tren de Sóller is a must, in my opinion.
+For those with just a few days on the island, the Tren de Sóller is a must, in my opinion.
 It will also allow you to see a bit more of the island.
 But even if you have a car, the Orange Express will not let you down: it seems like a journey to a different era.

 More about Mallorca: Things to do in Palma & Under the yellow lights of Palma